nautobot/go-nautobot/docs/ControllerManagedDeviceGroup.md

 `func (o *ControllerManagedDeviceGroup) UnsetTenant()`

 UnsetTenant ensures that no value is present for Tenant, not even an explicit nil
-### GetRadioProfiles

-`func (o *ControllerManagedDeviceGroup) GetRadioProfiles() []BulkWritableCableRequestStatus`

-GetRadioProfiles returns the RadioProfiles field if non-nil, zero value otherwise.

-### GetRadioProfilesOk

-`func (o *ControllerManagedDeviceGroup) GetRadioProfilesOk() (*[]BulkWritableCableRequestStatus, bool)`

-GetRadioProfilesOk returns a tuple with the RadioProfiles field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRadioProfiles

-`func (o *ControllerManagedDeviceGroup) SetRadioProfiles(v []BulkWritableCableRequestStatus)`

-SetRadioProfiles sets RadioProfiles field to given value.

-### GetWirelessNetworks

-`func (o *ControllerManagedDeviceGroup) GetWirelessNetworks() []BulkWritableCableRequestStatus`

-GetWirelessNetworks returns the WirelessNetworks field if non-nil, zero value otherwise.

-### GetWirelessNetworksOk

-`func (o *ControllerManagedDeviceGroup) GetWirelessNetworksOk() (*[]BulkWritableCableRequestStatus, bool)`

-GetWirelessNetworksOk returns a tuple with the WirelessNetworks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWirelessNetworks

-`func (o *ControllerManagedDeviceGroup) SetWirelessNetworks(v []BulkWritableCableRequestStatus)`

-SetWirelessNetworks sets WirelessNetworks field to given value.

 ### GetCreated

 `func (o *ControllerManagedDeviceGroup) GetCreated() time.Time`